-MEETING OF THE PUBL IC TRUST BOARD - The potential impact of "Br AGENDA ITEM: 17 Report Author and Job Title: Roseanne Crossey, Head of Business Development and Planning Responsible Director: Daren Fradgley, Director of Strategy and Improvement Action Required Approve □ Discuss □ (select the relevant action ure □ Executive Summary There remains a lack of clarity over the terms of the UK's March 2019 departure from the European Union.
-This paper reviews the potential impact that Brexit may have on the NHS, and therefore Walsall Healthcare NHS Trust.
-It considers issues of the government's contingency for a No Deal"; and other areas of impact including staffing, healthcare for British citizens abroad, regulation and cross-border co-operation Recommendation Members of the Trust Board are asked to: note the contents of this Paper; take direction from NHSI and other National Bodies, and keep the position under regular review.
-It is further recommended that the Trust does not commit to any complex plans given the fluidity of Brexit.
-Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline As no deal has yet been confirmed, the full extent of any risks are unknown Resource implications As no deal has yet been confirmed the resource implications are unknown.
-Legal and Equality and Diversity implications As no deal has yet been c implications are unknown onfirmed the legal or equality & diversity Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at home □ Strategic objective this report aims to support) Resources ⊠
+MEETING OF THE PUBLIC TRUST BOARD -

+The potential impact of "B rexit" on the NHS AGENDA ITEM: 17 Report Author and Job Title: Roseanne Crossey, Head of Business Development and Planning Responsible Director: Daren Fradgley, Director of Strategy and Improvement Action Required Approve □ Discuss □ (select the relevant action sure 🗆 Executive Summary There remains a lack of cl 2019 departure from the E potential impact that Brexi Walsall Healthcare NHS T It considers issues of the g and other areas of impact citizens abroad, regulation uropean Union. t may have on the rust. government's con including staffing This paper reviews the e NHS, and therefore tingency for a No Deal"; , healthcare for British Recommendation Members of the Trust Board are asked to: note the contents of the Paper; take direction from NHSI and other National Bodies, an keep the position under regular review.
+It is further recommende that the Trust does not commit to any complex plans given the fluidity of Brexit.
+Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline As no deal has yet been c unknown onfirmed, the full extent of any risks are Resource implications As no deal has yet been c unknown. onfirmed the reso ource implications are Legal and Equality and Diversity implications As no deal has yet been c implications are unknown onfirmed the lega al or equality & diversity Strategic Objectives (highlight which Trust Strategic objective this report aims to support) Safe, high quality care ⊠ Partners ⊠ Resources ⊠ Care at ho Value colle Resources 🗵